ctmrbio/stag-mwc/README.md

 ![StaG mwc logo](docs/source/img/stag_head_text.png "StaG mwc")

 This repo contains the code for a Snakemake workflow of the StaG Metagenomic Workflow Collaboration (mwc).
-The current focus is a barebones metagenomics analysis workflow to produce primary output files from several different metagenomic analysis tools.
+Currently, the project focus is a barebones metagenomics analysis workflow to produce primary output files from several different metagenomic analysis tools.

 ## Authors